genevate/style_guides/programming/languages/ruby/ruby.md

 ## Classes

 - Use `CamelCase` for class names.
-- Never use `@@` class variables since the inheritance hierarchy uses the same variable.
+- Avoid `@@` class variables since the inheritance hierarchy uses the same variable.
 Example:
   `@@variable`.
 - When implementing an abstract class, throw a NotImplementedError (inherits from RuntimeError) for methods that need to be implimented by a subclass.
 This will, in turn, clearly explain to future